Tech-mop/Docs.Cue2.Live/docs/index.md

 Cue2 is open-source software that provides cue-based playback of audio, video, and OSC commands for live performances and multimedia installations.
 Built using FFmpeg, SDL and Godot.

+The software is currently under development.
+We are expecting the source-code to become availible by the end of 2025 and an alpha build release by February 2026.

 ## Features

 - Multi-platform support (Windows, macOS, Linux)